ClayGendron/usgeocoder/README.md

 ```

 If you have a list or series of full addresses, you can also easily add those to your `Geocoder` class.
-Addresses should look like this: `123 Main St, City, State Zip`.

 ```python
 # Add a list or pd.Series of addresses